-This time, though, it was different.
-This pregnancy, in a way, was harder than my first one.
+But the next time, it was different.
 I was running after (and, when they weren’t yet walking in the beginning of the pregnancy – running with) a couple rambunctious, mischievous toddlers.
 I wasn’t able to nap during the day as I did when I was expecting my twins.
 Everything kind of fell by the wayside.

 And then, when Sir G was born, it all hit me like a ton of bricks.
 The sleep deprivation, not having time to eat, not remembering to drink enough, being stuck in the house the whole long freezing Chicago winter… it really took a toll.

-After this baby, in some ways even more than after my twins, I realized how important it is for me to just take care of myself.
-I’m not talking about going to a spa for a week – I mean, getting my sleep, drinking my water, eating real food (despite my hunger I still manage to forget to eat), and remembering to sit well again after hunching over my baby while nursing.
+After Sir G was born, in some ways even more than after my twins, I realized how important it is for me to just take care of myself.
+I’m not talking about going to a spa for a week – I mean the basics: getting my sleep, drinking my water, eating real food (despite my hunger I still manage to forget to eat), and remembering to sit well again after hunching over my baby while nursing.

 Because my headaches started coming back.